aquasecurity/trivy-repo-test/README.md

-# rust-app
+# Test Repository
-Testing project for Trivy
+Testing project for Trivy, used in tests